Preparing actionable data for inclusive shelter (PADIS)

 Preparing actionable data for inclusive shelter (PADIS) was previously funded by the HIF in 2021 (Phase 1).
 Phase 2 commenced in 2023 as part of the Data Driven Inclusion Advancing Innovations Grant.

 In Phase 1 we drew on earlier work that identified slow uptake and use of disability data in humanitarian action as a constraint to disability inclusion.
 Recognising most work on disability data in humanitarian action has been sector agnostic we focused attention on shelter response.
 This identified persisting knowledge gaps within the sector as well as unrealistic expectations of what disability data collection tools, such as the Washington Group questions, can do and inform.
-Phase 2 progresses this work by delivering tailored disability data solutions based on in-country shelter response priorities and modalities.
+Phase 2 progressed this work by delivering tailored disability data solutions based on in-country shelter response priorities and modalities.

-Phase 1 identified the need to shift attention from the global level, where awareness of the importance of disability inclusion is growing, to national levels where there is greater influence to deliver day-to-day change.
+Findings from the Delphi process identified the need to shift attention from the global level, where awareness of the importance of disability inclusion is growing, to national levels where there is greater influence to deliver day-to-day change.
 It was also clear from practitioners that there should be a shift away from written guidance.

 Related projects